CHARITABLE REMAINDER TRUST

 An irrevocable life insurance trust allows you to reduce or eliminate estate taxes so that you can pass more of your estate

 to loved ones.
-For a single individual whose net estate, including life insurance, exceeds the estate tax exemption ($1,000,000 for MA and $5,340,000 for Fed) and a married couple whose net estate exceeds both spouse’s exemptions
+For a single individual whose net estate, including life insurance, exceeds the estate tax exemption ($1,000,000 for MA and $11,200,000 for Fed) and a married couple whose net estate exceeds both spouse’s

-be subject to estate taxes.
-In 2014, the MA estate taxes would be approximately $60,000.
-If instead the
+estate and would be subject to estate taxes.
+In 2018, the MA estate taxes would be approximately $60,000.
+If instead

-single person utilized an irrevocable life insurance trust to own the policy, the life insurance
+the single person utilized an irrevocable life insurance trust to own the policy,

-proceeds would be removed from the deceased person's estate and avoid estate taxes.
-Very simply, an
+the life insurance proceeds would be removed from the deceased person's estate and avoid estate taxes.

-irrevocable life insurance trust owns a person’s insurance policy for him or her.
-As a result, the policy will not be
+Very simply, an irrevocable life insurance trust owns a person’s insurance policy for him or her.
+As a result, the policy

-included in the person’s taxable estate at death.
-This means the estate will pay less in estate taxes, and family will
+will not be included in the person’s taxable estate at death.
+This means the estate will pay less in estate taxes, and

-purchase additional life insurance to reduce estate taxes.
-The benefits of additional life insurance include the exclusion
+they can purchase additional life insurance to reduce estate taxes.
+The benefits of additional life insurance include the

-of the policies from the deceased person’s estate at death, the availability of proceeds immediately after death, and
+exclusion of the policies from the deceased person’s estate at death, the availability of proceeds immediately after

-must be paid in cash).
-Additionally, life insurance is inexpensive relative to the cost of having to pay estate taxes.
+death and must be paid in cash).
+Additionally, life insurance is inexpensive relative to the cost of having to pay estate

 The irrevocable life insurance trust works as follows:

-name a trustee other than yourself (i.e., bank, corporate trustee, adult children).
-The trustee purchases a life insurance
+trust and name a trustee other than yourself (i.e., bank, corporate trustee, adult children).
+The trustee purchases a life

-policy in the name of the trust with you as the named insured.
-You name your revocable living trust as the beneficiary of
+insurance policy in the name of the trust with you as the named insured.
+You name your revocable living trust as the beneficiary

-the policy.
-When you pass on, the life insurance proceeds are paid to the trustee, who then uses it to pay estate taxes and/or
+of the policy.
+When you pass on, the life insurance proceeds are paid to the trustee, who then uses it to pay estate taxes

 benefits).
 The proceeds are then distributed by the trustee to the beneficiaries named in your trust.
 As mentioned, the proceeds